squidfunk/mkdocs-material/docs/insiders/getting-started.md

 ## Requirements

-After you've been added to the list of collaborators and accepted the invitation, the Insiders repository programmatically (from the command line or GitHub Actions workflows), you need to create a [personal access token]:
+After you've been added to the list of collaborators and accepted the repository invitation, the next step is to create a [personal access token] for your GitHub account in order to access the Insiders repository programmatically (from the command line or GitHub Actions workflows):

 1. Go to https://github.com/settings/tokens
 2. Click on [Generate a new token]